Do Rabbits Eat Roses?

 Roses can be a good and beneficial addition to your rabbit’s diet.

-But obey the golden rule of moderation, and always prioritize their basic dietary need for hay, leafy greens, and vegetables.
+But obey the golden rule of moderation and always prioritize their basic needs for hay, leafy greens, and vegetables.

-And always, if you’re unsure about a specific food or notice any changes in your rabbit’s health, consult with a trusted vet.
+And always, if you’re unsure about a specific food or notice any changes in your rabbit’s health, consult a vet.